What is the message and meaning

 Christians have the firstfruits of God's spirit within them, allowing them to be the first of many who will ultimately receive salvation.
 Believers follow in the path of Jesus, the first of the firstfruits in God's great plan.

-"For as many as are led by the Spirit of God, these are sons of God . . .
-The Spirit Himself bears witness with our spirit that we are children of God, and if children, then heirs - heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.
+16. The Spirit itself bears witness conjointly with our own spirit, testifying that we are the children of God.
+17. Now if we are children, we are also heirs - truly, heirs of God and joint heirs with Christ - if indeed we suffer together with Him, so that we may also be glorified together with Him.

 The 144,000 people of the tribes of Israel, converted during the great tribulation, will also be firstfruits unto God.